OliviaZum/3D-Reconstruction-and-Knowledge-Distillation-for-Wheat-Spike-Volume-Estimation/README.md

 # Training the final model

-- Train a regulated transformer using image_models\experiment_regulated_transformer.py
+- Train a regulated transformer using image_models\experiment_regulated_transformer.py.
+Use model_name = regulatedtransformer-direct.pth.
-- Train the ply2volume model using point_models\experiment_rigidinv_direct.py (better use voxelization, but shouldn't matter)
+- Train the ply2volume model using point_models\experiment_rigidinv_direct.py (better use voxelization, but shouldn't matter).
+Use model_name = ply2volume_model.pth.
-- Train a ply supervised rigidinvariant pointnet with point_models\experiment_rigidinv_indirect_2.py
+- Train a ply supervised rigidinvariant pointnet with point_models\experiment_rigidinv_indirect_2.py.
+Use model_name = rigidinv_indirect2.pth.
-- Train the ensemble with combined_models\experiment_image_rigidinv_ensemble.py
+- Train the ensemble with combined_models\experiment_image_rigidinv_ensemble.py.
+Use model_name = 3dglobimgensemble.pth.
-- Train a distilled version of the regulated transformer with combined_models\experiment_self_distill_ensemble.py
+- Train a distilled version of the regulated transformer with combined_models\experiment_self_distill_ensemble.py.
+Use model_name = self-distill-regulated_transformer.pth.

 # Preparing new data (in theory)